-Rounded, flat shape with a concave center.
-In the center, a large bouquet of yellow, pink, and red roses, executed in fine, color-shimmering, polychrome painting.
+Round, flat shape with a concave center.
+In the center, a large bouquet of yellow, pink, and red roses, executed in fine, iridescent, polychrome painting.
 Gilded rim.
 Unglazed base.
-Marked with "Crossed Swords".
+Marked with "Crossed Swords."
 Diameter 48 cm.
-The decor is executed in the traditions of floral painting of Professor Julius Eduard Braunsdorf.
+The decoration is rendered in the tradition of floral painting by Professor Julius Eduard Braunsdorf.
 J.E.
 Braunsdorf (1841–1922) revolutionized Meissen floral painting at the end of the 19th century.
-Moving away from the traditional bouquet style, he adopted a style reminiscent of Impressionism, characterized by free brushstrokes and soft, blurred transitions.
-Subsequent generations of artists followed Braunsdorf’s style and developed a wide range of variations in Meissen floral painting.
-Large porcelain wall plate, finely painted with a bouquet of yellow, pink, and red roses in the manner of Professor J.E.
+He transitioned from the traditional bouquet style to a style reminiscent of Impressionism, characterized by loose brushstrokes and soft, blurred transitions.
+Subsequent generations of artists followed Braunsdorf's style and developed a wide range of variations in Meissen floral painting.
+A large porcelain wall plate, finely painted with a bouquet of yellow, pink, and red roses in the manner of Professor J.E.
 Braunsdorf.
-Marked with "Crossed Swords".
+Marked with "Crossed Swords."
 Meissen.
 Circa 1935–1945.

 Meissen (Meissen)